• Skip to primary navigation

 6 Mortar and Pestle Alternatives: Blend Your Way

-You know that moment when you're staring down a recipe that demands a mortar and pestle, and we're like, "Great, because everyone has that lying around."
-Not everyone has one of these old-school tools.
+That moment when you're staring down a recipe that demands a mortar and pestle, and we're like, "Great, because everyone has that lying around."
+Not everyone has one of these old-school tools (a mortar and pestle is a bowl-and-club tool used to crush and grind herbs and spices by hand).
 We get it.

 We've been there, improvising with the bottom of a coffee mug or rolling pin.
 Fun fact: it can work, but there are better ways.